Ransomware Chronicles: Unveiling the Monthly Trends in 2023

 Phishing Campaigns (T1566): SOCRadar provides robust email security capabilities that leverage machine learning algorithms and threat intelligence feeds.
 By using SOCRadar email analysis, SOC Analysts can analyze incoming emails, identify phishing attempts, and block malicious messages from reaching end users.
 Additionally, SOCRadar detects potentially fraudulent domains and websites that will enable threat actors to perform a wide range of attacks, such as wire transfer fraud, phishing, and scams against your organization and your customers.

-Exploiting Remote Desktop Protocol (RDP) (T1021.001): SOCRadar’s Attack Surface Management module helps organizations identify and remediate weaknesses in their RDP implementations.
+Exploiting Remote Desktop Protocol (RDP) (T1021.001): SOCRadar’s Vulnerability Intelligence module helps organizations identify and remediate weaknesses in their RDP implementations.
 It continuously monitors and scans RDP services, detecting misconfigurations or weak credentials.
 By alerting security teams to potential vulnerabilities, SOCRadar enables them to take proactive measures such as implementing strong passwords, multi-factor authentication, and access restrictions to secure RDP connections effectively.

 Supply Chain Attacks (T1195): SOCRadar’s supply chain security module assists organizations in proactively assessing the security posture of their third-party vendors and software providers.
 It performs due diligence checks, evaluates vendor security practices, and assesses potential risks.
 With this information, organizations can make informed decisions about engaging with vendors and ensure they maintain adequate security controls throughout the supply chain.